Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Experiments

-\textbf{Discussion:} It is clear that the baseline method i.e. OR tools achieves the best values for HV metric.
+\textbf{Discussion:} It is clear that the baseline method \textit{i.e.}, OR-Tools achieves the best values for HV metric.
 Further, these values improve with increasing the maximum solution limit of the solver.
-Routing problem solver by OR tools is a highly optimized library built on years of research by the operation research community.
-It should be mentioned, that even the state of the art deep learning based methods are able to compete against OR tools only by using additional heuristics or sampling a large set of solution space.
+The routing problem solver of OR-Tools is a highly optimized library built on years of research by the operation research community.
+It should be mentioned, that even the state-of-the-art deep learning-based methods to solve single objective TSP are able to compete against OR-Tools by using additional neural local heuristics or sampling a large set of solution space \cite{kool2018attention,deepTsp5,ma2021learning}.
 On the other hand, evolutionary methods significantly underperform as the scale of the problem increases.
 This is likely because these algorithms are unable to explore the solution space well for larger problems.
 Running these algorithms for more iterations could potentially improve their performance in terms of HV, but this comes with an additional computational cost.
-All deep learning based methods achieve competitive results in terms of HV.
+All deep learning-based methods achieve competitive results in terms of HV.
 Our networks achieve much better performance as compared to DRL-MOA in terms of HV.
-PA-EAN and PA-AT generates the complete Pareto front much faster as compared to DRL-MOA.
-Further, we have lowered the training times as compared to DRL-MOA, see Table.~\ref{tab:Results5}.
-Another notable point is that for each problem set, PA-Net can infer solution from a single network, whereas DRL-MOA has to train and rely on multiple networks.
+The average improvement in HV over DRL-MOA for PA-EAN and PA-AT is $2.3 \%$ and, $0.7 \%$ respectively.
+Further, PA-EAN and PA-AT generates the complete Pareto front about $4.5 \times$ and $2.1 \times$ faster, respectively, as compared to DRL-MOA.
+Further, we have either lower or comparable training times relative to DRL-MOA, see Table~\ref{tab:Results5}.
+For each problem set, PA-Net can infer a solution from a single network, whereas DRL-MOA has to train and rely on multiple networks.
+Another notable point is that DRL-MOA has many gaps in its Pareto front, see Fig.~\ref{fig:Plots}.
+This demonstrates the ineffectiveness of linear scalarization approach in deep learning setting.